 Henry Mayhew, the great chronicler of London life recorded in his London Labour & the London Poor (1852-4), the words of a coster-lad.
 His father died when he was 3 years old, leaving his mother to cope.
 He told Mayhew:

 ''Mother used to be up and out very early washing in families ~ anything for a living.
 We was left at home with some bread and butter for dinner.
 Afore she got into work, we was shocking hard up.
 Sometimes when we had no grub at all our stomachs used to ache with the hunger, and we would cry when we was werry far gone.
 She used to be at work from six in the morning till ten at night which was a long time for a child's belly to hold out again, and when it was dark we would go and lie down on the bed and try to sleep until she came home with the food.
 I was eight years old then.''

 |1889 poverty map of London's East End .
 The blackest streets mark areas of complete destitution|

-Now, to add insult to injury, a cap on housing benefit is to be imposed, potentially throwing numerous families onto the streets and depriving their 'Babes' of the right to stability, education and a decent family life.
-Thousands of children will have their hopes and dreams of a happy future kicked into the nearest gutter though no fault of their own.
+The cap on housing benefit and the rise of rents potentially throws numerous families onto the streets, depriving their 'Babes' of the right to stability, education and a decent family life.
+Thousands of children are, even as you read this, having their hopes and dreams of a happy future kicked into the nearest gutter though no fault of their own.

 Someone on Twitter recently asked: How can any Government do this to innocent children?
 My reply: Because they aren't their children so they don't care.
 Blake cared.
 His poems, of which only seven copies were printed, were radical critiques of the rich landed fat cats in Parliament and the Church who lorded it over society and inflicted terrible damage to the lives of ordinary human beings by their selfish, greedy policies and attitudes.